Skip to content

 • Place the salmon skin-side down on a sheet tray lined with parchment paper or foil.

 • Add the remaining 2/3 to a large saute pan and heat over medium heat until hot, about 1 to 2 minutes.
-Turn the heat to low and whisk in the butter until melted in.
+Turn the heat to low and whisk in the butter until melted.

-• Add in green onions to the sauce and serve the salmon with the sauce.
+• Add green onions to the sauce and serve the salmon with the sauce.
+There will be plenty of sauce left over to use in other recipes.

 Notes

-You can use a cabernet sauvignon or a merlot for the red wine.
-There will also be sauce leftover before heating it in the pan.
+You can use a cabernet sauvignon or a merlot for the red wine in the sauce.
+There will also be sauce left over before heating it in the pan.

 Nutrition